Azure/azure-webpubsub/tools/vscode-azurewebpubsub/README.md

 ## Create a New Azure Web PubSub Service

-1. Once you are signed in, you can create your Azure Virutal machine by clicking the "+" button or by right-clicking your subscription.
+1. Once you are signed in, create your Azure Web PubSub Service by clicking the "+" button or by right-clicking your subscription

    ![Create Resource](./resources/readme/createResource.png)

 2. Select **Create Web PubSub Service**.
 If you are using Socket.IO server, select **Create Web PubSub Service For Socket.IO** instead.
-See [the document](https://learn.microsoft.com/azure/azure-web-pubsub/socketio-overview) for detail.
+See [the document](https://learn.microsoft.com/azure/azure-web-pubsub/socketio-overview) for detail

    ![Create Azure Web PubSub](./resources/readme/createWebPubSub.png)

-3. Type a unique name.
-Then select resource group, location, SKU and unit count for your new service.
+3. Type a unique name for the service.
+Then select resource group, location, pricing tier and unit count for it

 ## Features
-- View, create, delete, and restart Azure Web PubSub
+- View, create, delete, and restart Azure Web PubSub Service
 - View, create, delete hub setting
 - View, create, delete and update event handler
 - View metrics